SeaGL/seagl.github.io/_posts/2015-10-20-QA-paigepeterson.md

 categories: news
 ---

-SeaGL speaker Paige Peterson talks privacy, security and
+SeaGL speaker Paige Peterson talks privacy, security, and
 freedom:

 Q: Could you please introduce yourself and tell us a little about your